-Bielsa has been defiant about the issue, but his honesty in the face of scrutiny has won him some begrudging admiration from detractors.
+Bielsa was defiant about the issue, but his honesty in the face of scrutiny won him some begrudging admiration from detractors.

-But what exactly is it and why has it prompted so much fury?
-Goal brings you everything you need to know, including who is involved, whether there will be punishment and more.
+But what exactly was it and why did it prompted so much fury?
+Goal brings you everything you need to know, including who was involved, the punishment handed down and more.

 What is 'spygate'?